clenser/Flame-Detection-ML-model/README.md

 ```

 ### 2. Setup YOLO v8 Model
+- Download the dataset from [Kaggle](https://www.kaggle.com/datasets/sreemantabarman/flame-dataset-candlelightermatch-stick-flames/data) and prepare it for training.
+- Train a custom YOLO v8 model for fire detection or use a pre-trained model.
+- Place the model weights (e.g., `fire_model.pt`) in the project directory.
 - Train a custom YOLO v8 model for fire detection or use a pre-trained model.
 - Place the model weights (e.g., `fire_model.pt`) in the project directory.